saltysystems/overworld/doc/demo.md

 message prefixed by the appropriate opcode.
 Since `join`, `part,` and `send` are messages that come from the client, we inform Saline that they will have corresponding `c2s_handler` functions when messages come in.

+One thing that Saline will do to determine how to associate your protobuf messages with callbacks is inspect the name of your handler and assume that the protobuf message has the same name.
+For the `send/2` function, it doesn't seem all that great to call our messages "send", I'd much rather have a name like `chat_msg` - where "send" is the verb and "chat_msg" is the object being sent.
+So here I add the `c2s_proto` option to instruct Saline to use the "chat_msg" definition in our Protobuf file instead of looking for "send".

 For the remaining message, we don't expect clients to send `state_transfer` messages to our server since it represents a bundle of messages to be